KDlamini/morse_code_decoder/README.md

 # Morse Code Decoder
 This project will decode an entire word in Morse code, takes a string parameter, and return the string representation.
+It uses:
+-  A method that decodes a Morse code character, takes a string parameter, and return the corresponding character in uppercase (e.g. decode_char(".-") returns "A").
+- A method that decodes an entire word in Morse code, takes a string parameter, and return the string representation.
+Every character in a word will be separated by a single space (e.g. decode_word("-- -.--") returns "MY").

 ## Built With